Coherence distillation machines are impossible in quantum thermodynamics

-In the previous section we saw that for any mixed state $\rho$ of system $S$ we can find a pure state $|\Phi_\rho\rangle_{SA}$ which purifies $\rho$, and has the same QFI.
-Therefore, if we start from $|\Phi_\rho\rangle_{SA}$ and discard the system $A$, the QFI does not decrease.
-Hence, one may expect that the process is reversible, that is there exists a TI operation which transforms state $\rho$ back to $|\Phi_\rho\rangle_{SA}$ (Note that discarding the subsystem $A$ is itself a TI operation).
-However, using the purity of coherence we find that this process is indeed irreversible; by discarding system $A$ we loose purity, and consequently the purity of coherence decreases, even though QFI remains constant.
-Since the purity of coherence is monotone under TI operations, we conclude that the process is irreversible.
-From the point of view of quantum thermodynamics, this means that, even by spending an arbitrary amount of work, we cannot recover the original pure state $|\Phi_\rho\rangle_{SA}$.

-This example along with other properties of the purity of coherence that we saw previously, suggest that the relation between the purity of coherence and QFI is analogous to the relation between the free and total energies in thermodynamics.
-The latter functions, which quantify the amount of thermodynamics resources, are both additive and yet are independent of each other.
-In particular, the free energy distinguishes ordered (low-entropy) energy and disordered (high-entropy) energy.
-Similarly, QFI and the purity of coherence are both additive quantifiers of coherence and are each relevant in some contexts.
-It turns out that for some applications the same amount of coherence quantified by QFI in states with more purity is a more useful resource, and the purity of coherence can recognize the distinction between the pure and mixed coherence.
-An important example is coherence distillation.
+It is interesting to note that the relation between the purity of coherence and QFI is analogous to the relation between the total and free energies in thermodynamics; the latter distinguishes ordered (low-entropy) energy and disordered (high-entropy) energy.
+Similarly, the purity of coherence, can recognize the distinction between the pure and mixed coherence.
+It turns out that for some operations, such as coherence distillation, the same amount of coherence quantified by QFI in states with more purity is a more useful resource.